damianolodi/damianolodi/content/notes/command-line/homebrew.md

 - Copy/paste the first instruction in the official documentation to install
 - Test if the installation is successful using `brew help`

-There are two kinds of packages: **formulae** usually deal with command line softwares, while **casks** enamble installation of macOS application directly from homebrew.
+There are two kinds of packages: **formulae** usually deal with command line software, while **casks** enable installation of macOS application directly from homebrew.

-Homebrew can be unsinstalled pretty simply with the command provided in the FAQ section of the website.
+Homebrew can be uninstalled pretty simply with the command provided in the FAQ section of the website.

 * * *